Tylryan/level-up/README.md

 - [] Network Protocol Implementation (Simplified Versions)
   - TCP
   - UDP
+- [] Wifi Signal Strength Analyzer
+  - Scan and analyze Wifi signal strengths from different locations
+  - Visualize signal strength
+- [] Wifi Hotspot manager
+  - Create a tool that allows a user to connect to Wifi hotspots
+  - Strength signal information [see bullet above]
+- [] Wifi File Sharing application
+  - Allow devices to share files via wifi WITHOUT using the internet
+  - Get names of devices connected to wifi
+  - Choose which device to send data to
+  - Using sockets transfer files from one device to another
+  - Checkout data encryption
+- [] Bluetooth device locator
+  - Find the strength of a bluetooth connection to a device.
+  - When that device gets closer, the strength should increase
 # Security / Cryptography
 - Implement Cryptographic Algorighms
   - RSA